University of California Blum Federation

 Each of the 10 Blum Centers brings specialized expertise to addressing the problems of poverty, justice and democracy.
 The Federation will integrate that wide-ranging expertise under a single umbrella, while opening new educational opportunities for students.

-This annual contest provides funding, support and encouragement to interdisciplinary teams of students with “Big Ideas.”
+This annual contest provides funding, support, and encouragement to interdisciplinary teams of students with “Big Ideas.”
 Through the UC Blum Federation, the Big Ideas program has expanded its outreach to all 10 campuses.
-For the 2016-17 year, UC Berkeley Blum Center has received pre-proposals in all nine categories (Art and Social Change; Energy & Resource Alternatives; Financial Inclusion; Food Systems; Global Health; Hardware for Good; Improving Student Life; Information Technology for Society; Scaling Up Big Ideas).
-Five to eight teams in each category will be invited to submit a full proposal (due March 8, 2017).
-From these proposals, judges will select between two and five award winners in each category.
+For the 2016-17 year, UC Berkeley Blum Center received proposals in all nine categories (Art and Social Change; Energy & Resource Alternatives; Financial Inclusion; Food Systems; Global Health; Hardware for Good; Improving Student Life; Information Technology for Society; Scaling Up Big Ideas).
+Click here to see this year and past years' winners from each category.
 Read more.

 Student Action Council for Eradicating Poverty and Inequality (SACEPI)